 You can offset the taxes you paid in Portugal with your US expat taxes dollar for dollar.
 However, you can’t use the Foreign Tax Credit on income that has already been excluded by the Foreign Earned Income Exclusion.
 Check out this article for more tips on how to save with the foreign tax credit.

 Foreign Housing Exclusion

 This exclusion allows an additional exclusion from income on US expat taxes for certain amounts paid for household expenses that occur as a consequence of living abroad.
 The amount of this exclusion varies depending on the country and city.
-For 2019, you can deduct a maximum of $43,800 for expenses incurred while living in Portugal.
+For 2021, you can deduct a maximum of $127.40 per day if you live in Lisbon.